jhuckaby/pixl-server-storage/docs/Transactions.md

 There are two types of aborted transaction: one that happens before the commit (easy & safe), and one that happens as a result of an error *during* the commit (difficult & dangerous).
 Let's take the easy one first.

 When a transaction is aborted *before* commit, there is really nothing to roll back.
 There is no rollback log, and nothing has touched primary storage yet.
 Instead, we simply need to clean things up.
-All the transaction temp files are deleted (if any), the in-memory transaction metadata is deleted, and the lock is released.
+The in-memory key ledger, values hash and queue are discarded, and the lock is released.
 This kind of abort is typically user-driven, by calling [abort()](API.md#abort) in your application code.
 It is typically quite safe, low risk and non-destructive to primary storage.

 The other type of abort -- one that occurs as a result of an error, crash or power loss *during* a commit -- is more involved.
 Here we have to basically "replay" the rollback log, and restore records to their original state.

 The first step is to locate the rollback log.
-It is named using the transaction ID hash, so we can easily find it if we are rolling back an active transaction in the same process (i.e. non-crash rollback).
-However, for a full crash recovery, any and all leftover rollback logs are globbed, and then processed in order.
+It is named using the process ID and transaction ID, so we can easily find it if we are rolling back an active transaction in the same process (i.e. non-crash rollback).
+However, for a full crash recovery, any and all leftover rollback logs are globbed and processed in reverse order.

 The rollback log is basically line-delimited JSON records, so we just have to open the file, and iterate over it, line by line.
 Generally we skip over the first line (the file header), which is just metadata about the transaction.
 This is only needed during a full crash recovery (see below).
 Next, we process each line, which is a record to be restored to the specified JSON state, or deleted.
-It should be noted that temp files are *not* used for rollback.
-All the JSON record data is contained within the rollback log itself (this is why only JSON records are supported for transactions, and not binary records).
+Rollback uses the log contents directly, because all the JSON record data is contained within the rollback log itself (this is why only JSON records are supported for transactions, and not binary records).

 As noted above, during a full crash recovery we have no transaction metadata in memory (with the transaction ID, log file path, etc.).
 To restore this internal state, we use the rollback log header (i.e. the first line).
 This special JSON record is used to restore the internal metadata, so we have an active transaction that we are recovering.

 The second phase of the rollback is cleanup.
-Here we delete any temp files that may have been written as part of the transaction.
-Temp files are only used for commit, not rollback, so we can just blindly delete them all.
-For a non-crash rollback, we can use the in-memory `keys` hash to locate all the temp files.
-For a full crash recovery, we just delete *all* temp files when recovery is complete (transaction temp files have their own directory).
+The rollback log itself is deleted, the in-memory transaction metadata is discarded, and the original lock is released (if applicable).
+During startup recovery, the system also clears the transaction `data` directory.

-Finally, the rollback log itself is deleted, the in-memory transaction metadata discarded, and the original lock is released (if applicable).
 At this point storage has been restored to the state just before the commit, and everything should be happy.

 Note that if a transaction abort operation fails due to a storage write failure, this is considered fatal.
 The database immediately shuts down and issues a `fatal` error event.
 We have to give up here because storage will be in an undefined state, and we should not attempt any further operations before a user addresses the underlying issue.
-This is typically a disk that ran out of space, or some kind of "permanent" filesystem I/O error.
-In the case of S3 or Couchbase, this would be a permanent network error.
+This is typically a disk that ran out of space, a local database write failure, or a persistent remote storage error.